 System plugins are plugins loaded when digdag starts.
 System plugins are used to customize global behavior of digdag.
-Adding a scheduler is one of the intended use cases (although this is not implemented yet).
+Adding an authenticator is one of the use cases.

 io.digdag.spi.Plugin implementations are available using Java’s ServiceLoader mechanism in classpath, digdag uses them automatically.

 If plugins are written in config file (